World’s First Human Implant of a 3D-Printed Cornea Restores Sight

 Asymptomatic

-Gallstones can exist within the gallbladder for many years without triggering symptoms or complications.
-Patients with asymptomatic gallstones should receive counseling about the symptoms of biliary colic and when to seek medical help.
-When cholelithiasis occurs without any complications, it can be managed with either oral or injectable analgesics as required.
+Gallstones may remain in the gallbladder for years without causing symptoms or complications.
+Asymptomatic patients with gallstones should be instructed on the warning signs of biliary colic and told to report early.
+Without complications, cholelithiasis may be treated with oral or injectable analgesics.

 Symptomatic